Catenscia/MxOps/docs/source/getting_started/first_scene.md

 ```

 We will specify 0.5 eGLD for the ping amount and 1 seconds for the duration to enable us to pong right after the ping.
 To be able to interact with the deployed contract later on in the scene, we need give the newly deployed contract an id.
-We will choose `egld-ping-pong` for our case.
+We will choose "egld-ping-pong" for our case.

 The `ContractStep` will look like this: